vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 very slight continued soreness around the injection site, and the abdominal pain four days ago due to overexertion (see [here](2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md)).

+## 2024-07-23: return to full strength exercises

+On Tuesday 2024-07-23, I returned to my full level of strength exercises.